samsung-cnct/kraken/README.md

 #### Required Configuration Changes
 For an AWS cluster there are several fields that need to be set before this file can be used:
-*  **Cluster name**  All Krakenlib clusters should have a unique name so their assets can be easily identified by humans in the
-AWS console (no more than 13 characters).
+*  **Cluster name**  All Kraken clusters should have a unique name so their assets can be easily identified by humans in the AWS console (no more than 13 characters).
 The cluster name is set in the `deployment.clusters.name` field.
 This dotted notation refers to the hierarchical structure of a yaml file where cluster is a sub field of deployment.
 This line is towards the bottom of the file in the `deployment` section.

 The following fields are in the `definitions` section of the configuration file.
-In lieu of specifying all of the following, you may just put your credentials file and Krakenlib will grab the authentication specs from there.
+In lieu of specifying all of the following, you may just put your credentials file and Kraken will grab the authentication specs from there.
 *  **AWS access key**  Your AWS access key is required for programmatic access to AWS.
 The field is named `providerConfigs.authentication.accessKey`.
-This can be either set to the literal value, or to an environment variable that Krakenlib will use.
+This can be either set to the literal value, or to an environment variable that Kraken will use.
 *  **AWS access secret**  This is your AWS access secret that is paired to the above access key.
 This field is named `providerConfigs.authentication.accessSecret`.
-This can be either set to the literal value, or to an environment variable that Krakenlib will use.
+This can be either set to the literal value, or to an environment variable that Kraken will use.
 *  **AWS credentials file**  This is your AWS credentials file that is paired to the below profile.
 The field is named `providerConfigs.authentication.credentialsFile`.
 This file and path must exist bind mounted to /root inside the container, ie. ${HOME}/.aws/credentials.